 While the Metro bus project in Lahore has been a resounding success, it does not by itself mean that further investments in transportation in Lahore represent optimal use of a Punjab tax-payer’s money.
-The CM Punjab would do good to consider whether other projects, in other areas of Punjab, might have produced higher returns in terms of economic efficiency, equity and/or environment, before initiating yet another transportation project for Lahore.
-More than anything, the final approval for any project should come after a thorough economic appraisal instead of guesses.
+The CM Punjab would do good to consider whether other projects, in other areas of Punjab, could produce higher returns in terms of economic efficiency, equity and/or environment, before initiating yet another transportation project for Lahore.
+More than anything, the final approval for any project should come after a thorough economic appraisal, not guesses.

 This writer put into words what I was not being able to even systematically think.
 I have tried to support the operation, Zarb-e-Azb, but my feelings have been all over the place.
 It is our war – against our people.
 But then, there are times when you have to amputate your limbs away.
 No matter how much we hate the doctor or his surgical kit, wisdom lies in lending all our support to him.

 Even so, if the infection was an outcome of poor hygiene practices in the hospital, misdiagnosis of the doctor, or negligence of the nurse, in the first place, there is no reason why I should not be disturbed; no reason why my heart should not bleed in pain over a tragedy that could have been avoided.